awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 }
 ```

-> Note: this configuation will override the default configuation in `amplifyconfiguration.json` file
+> Note: this configuration will override the default configuration in `amplifyconfiguration.json` file

 ### 5.Record event